s3g/s3g-mc/docs/process-guides-channel-mixing.md

 - 3D attenuation can reduce overhead, underhead, or distant speakers in sphere, hemisphere, and cube-style layouts.
 - Autogain helps keep the fold-down from jumping in level as channel count changes.

 Use ring projection for circular layouts, sphere or hemisphere projection for dome-like material, and cube-style projection for XYZ/cube work.
-Watch the graphic: smaller dots indicate channels receiving stronger 3D attenuation.
+Watch the graphic for how input channels are folded toward the stereo output; stronger 3D attenuation is reflected in the channel point and connection behavior rather than duplicated as a separate meter.